Flexible FTN-Aided OTFS Modulation for High-Mobility LEO Satellite-to-Ground Communications: Introduction

 \subsection{Faster-than-Nyquist}

-Despite its unparalleled robustness against mobility, standard OTFS is theoretically bounded by the Nyquist limit, which imposes a fundamental restriction on spectral efficiency (SE).
-This limitation is particularly critical in satellite communications, where spectrum resources are exceedingly scarce and expensive.
-While SE can theoretically be improved by adopting higher-order modulation schemes, e.g., 64-QAM or 256-QAM, this approach incurs a prohibitive penalty in terms of the required signal-to-noise ratio (SNR).
-Furthermore, higher-order modulations result in a high Peak-to-Average Power Ratio (PAPR), rendering the signal sensitive to the non-linearities of satellite on-board High-Power Amplifiers (HPAs) \cite{ref7}.
-To break this bottleneck without overburdening the power budget, \textit{Faster-than-Nyquist} (FTN) signaling offers a more power-efficient alternative \cite{ref8}.
-By intentionally compressing pulse intervals in the time domain beyond the orthogonal limit, FTN packs more data into the same bandwidth, thereby approaching channel capacity limits at the expense of introducing controlled inter-symbol interference (ISI) \cite{ref9}.
+Despite its robustness against high mobility, standard OTFS is theoretically bounded by the Nyquist limit, which imposes a fundamental restriction on spectral efficiency (SE).
+This limitation is critical in satellite communications due to the scarcity of spectrum resources.
+While SE can be improved by adopting higher-order modulation schemes such as 64-QAM and 256-QAM, this approach incurs a substantial penalty in the required signal-to-noise ratio (SNR).
+Also, higher-order modulations increase the peak-to-average power ratio (PAPR), rendering the signal sensitive to the non-linearities of satellite on-board high-power amplifiers (HPAs) \cite{ref8}.
+To overcome this limitation without exceeding the power budget, faster-than-Nyquist (FTN) signaling provides a power-efficient alternative \cite{ref9}.
+By compressing pulse intervals in the time domain beyond the orthogonal limit, FTN increases the data transmission rate within the same bandwidth.
+This mechanism approaches the channel capacity limits at the expense of introducing controlled inter-symbol interference (ISI) \cite{ref10}.